How to Fix ObamaCare (the Affordable Care Act)

 A Quick Introduction

 The ACA (ObamaCare) does a lot of good, but it isn’t perfect, here is “a fix” for the ACA that addresses its sticking points rather than focusing on repeal oriented rhetoric.
 Trump wants a great healthcare plan for the people.
 If we avoid partisan interests, we can have one.
 We can fix all the individual gripes without hurting any industry (pharma, insurers, providers, or the IRS).

-QUICK INTRODUCTION: I’ve read HIP 2.0, the House “Better Way” plan, the Price plan, and of course Trump’s plan and the ACA and Bernie Sander’s Plan and have researched Rand Paul’s ideas and read the JAMA articles.
-I have a pretty solid idea of the wish list of aims of the left and right, libertarian and progressive, Democrat and Republican.
+THE PLANS ON THE TABLE: I’ve read the new “TrumpCare 1.0 / the AHCA,” HIP 2.0, the House “Better Way” plan, the Price plan, and of course Trump’s plan on his site and the ACA and Bernie Sander’s Plan and have researched Rand Paul’s ideas and read the JAMA articles.
+I have a pretty solid idea of the wish list of aims of the left and right, libertarian freedom caucus and progressive Berniecrat, Democrat and Republican.
 We can make the ACA workable if we synthesize all these plans, draw a public option idea from the Burr, Hatch, and Upton plan and make sure the revised ACA plan can increase coverage while remaining Republican in spirit.
-If nothing else, we could replace the continuous coverage provision with a buy-in public option similar to Hatch’s idea and at end up with something like HIP 2.0 as a model for state Medicaid, whether block-granted or not.
+If nothing else, we could replace version of the continuous coverage provision with a buy-in public option similar to Hatch’s idea and at end up with something like HIP 2.0 as a model for state Medicaid, whether block-granted or not.